ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 [Genius(Yonosuke Remix)](https://osu.ppy.sh/beatmapsets/1996134#taiko/4148533) by [Shamirin_mzk](https://osu.ppy.sh/users/11325757), a mapper who you may know from their extremely creative gimmick maps, is a map which you can safely call a tech player's dream come true.
 This relatively low bpm track has a ton of variety, making room for Shamirin to channel their inner creativity.
 From 1/8 and 1/6 bursts to swing doublets and finisher sections.

-This map was also featured in the [osu!taiko World Cup 2024](/wiki/Tournaments/TWC/2024) as the quarterfinals challenge nomod pick!
+This map was also featured in the [osu!taiko World Cup 2024](/wiki/Tournaments/TWC/2024) as the Quarterfinals challenge No Mod pick!

-Are you ready to conquer this map's low-sv sections with hidden or the high-sv technical burst sections with Hard Rock?
+Are you ready to conquer this map's low-SV sections with Hidden or the high-SV technical burst sections with Hard Rock?
 Or maybe you'll just stick to No Mod...

 Anyway, this map can be enjoyable however you like, and if you'd like to see it Loved make sure to cast your vote this month!